-4.4.4 VMA 4 - Wyee Rd Habitat Linking Corridor (0.39ha)
+4.4.3 VMA 3 - Wyee Rd Habitat Linking Corridor (0.94 ha)

-This VMA includes the boundary vegetation to the west of the development footprint adjacent to Wyee Rd, connecting vegetation to the south of the site in the E2 zoned land to the riparian corridor (VMAs 1-

-2) and north to Mandalong Rd and future connections across the former golf course.
+This VMA includes the boundary vegetation to the west of the development footprint adjacent to Wyee Rd, connecting vegetation at the south of the site in the riparian zone to vegetation in the north, up the boundary of the former golf course and north to Mandalong Rd and future connections across the former golf course.
 Weeds occurring in this zone include Lantana camara and pasture associated exotic forbs and grasses.